kowalcj0/tech-test-selenium-jbehave/README.md

     /Applications/Firefox.app/Contents/MacOS/

+## Add new user story

+Create a new text file with '.story' extension in the src/main/stories folder.
+Then write down the body of the user story you want to run.

 ## Running all the stories in IDE

 IntelliJ Idea 12
-* Right-click on the Stories class, select "Run 'Stories'" Eclipse EE Juno SR2 with M2E plugin v1.3.0
+* Right-click on the Stories class, select "Run 'Stories'"

+Eclipse EE Juno SR2 with M2E plugin v1.3.0
 * Right-click on the Stories class, select "Run as" -> "JUnit Test"

 ## Running a single story in IDE

+Go to the 'RunSingleStory.java' method 'runTest' and change the name of the user story you want to run.
+Remember that the story name has to be exactly the same as the story filename but without the '.story' extension.

+After that in:

 IntelliJ Idea 12
-* Right-click on the RunSingleStory class, select "Run 'RunSingleStory'" Eclipse EE Juno SR2 with M2E plugin v1.3.0
+* Right-click on the RunSingleStory class, select "Run 'RunSingleStory'"

+Eclipse EE Juno SR2 with M2E plugin v1.3.0
 * Right-click on the RunSingleStory class, select "Run as" -> "JUnit Test"